UT Tyler Judicial Affairs

 Q: What if I don't attend my administrative meeting?

 If you do not attend an administrative meeting, a hold may be placed on your records.
 This will prevent you from adding or dropping classes.
 You may also be barred from enrollment or your enrollment may be cancelled.
+In addition, the judicial officer may proceed with the meeting and make a decision without you, and levy sanctions basedon the information available at the time of the meeting.

 Q: What if I don't attend my judicial hearing?